Romulus (donkey)

-Romulus is the world's tallest living donkey, as certified by the Guinness World Records.
-He is just over 2 2/3 times as tall as KneeHi, the Guinness World Record holder for shortest donkey.
-He is owned by Phil and Cara Barker Yellott of Adrian, Michigan.
-Romulus is an American Mammoth Jackstock gelding.
-Romulus has a brother Remus, who is just 2 inch shorter.
+Romulus holds the record as the world's tallest donkey, as certified by the Guinness World Records.
+He was just over 2⅔ times as tall as KneeHi, the Guinness World Record holder for shortest donkey.
+He was owned by Phil and Cara Barker Yellott of Adrian, Michigan.
+Romulus was an American Mammoth Jackstock gelding.
+Romulus was the older of brother Remus, who is just 2 inch shorter.